-1 As made applicable by §5-11A-4 of this code and except as exempted by §5-11A-4 and 2 §5-11A-8 of this code, it is unlawful:
+As made applicable by §5-11A-4 of this code and except as exempted by §5-11A-4 and §5 11A-8 of this code, it is unlawful:

-3 (a) To refuse to sell or rent after the making of a bona fide offer, or to refuse to negotiate 4 for the sale or rental of, or otherwise make unavailable or deny, a dwelling to any person because 5 of race, color, religion, ancestry, sex, age, sexual orientation, gender identity, familial status, 6 blindness, disability, or national origin;
+3 (a) To refuse to sell or rent after the making of a bona fide offer, or to refuse to negotiate for 4 the sale or rental of, or otherwise make unavailable or deny, a dwelling to any person because of 5 race, color, religion, ancestry, sex, age, sexual orientation, gender identity, familial status, 6 blindness, disability or national origin;

-7 (b) To discriminate against any person in the terms, conditions, or privileges of sale or 8 rental of a dwelling, or in the provision of services or facilities in connection therewith, because of 9 race, color, religion, ancestry, sex, age, sexual orientation, gender identity, familial status, 10 blindness, disability, or national origin;
+(b) To discriminate against any person in the terms, conditions or privileges of sale or rental of a dwelling, or in the provision of services or facilities in connection therewith, because of race, color, religion, ancestry, sex, age, sexual orientation, gender identity, familial status, blindness, disability or national origin;

-11 (c) To make, print, or publish, or cause to be made, printed, or published any notice, 12 statement, or advertisement, with respect to the sale or rental of a dwelling that indicates any 13 preference, limitation, or discrimination based on race, color, religion, sex, age, sexual orientation, 14 gender identity, blindness, disability, familial status, ancestry, or national origin, or an intention to 15 make any such preference, limitation, or discrimination;
+(c) To make, print or publish, or cause to be made, printed or published any notice, statement or advertisement, with respect to the sale or rental of a dwelling that indicates any preference, limitation or discrimination based on race, color, religion, sex, age, sexual orientation, gender identity, blindness, disability, familial status, ancestry or national origin, or an intention to make any such preference, limitation or discrimination;

-Intr SB 471
+Intr HB

-- (d) To represent to any person because of race, color, religion, sex, age, sexual orientation, gender identity, blindness, disability, familial status, ancestry, or national origin that any dwelling is not available for inspection, sale, or rental when the dwelling is in fact available; - (e) For profit, to induce or attempt to induce any person to sell or rent any dwelling by representations regarding the entry or prospective entry into the neighborhood of a person or persons of a particular race, color, religion, sex, age, sexual orientation, gender identity, blindness, disability, familial status, ancestry, or national origin; or - (f) (1) To discriminate in the sale or rental, or to otherwise make unavailable or deny, a dwelling to any buyer or renter because of a disability of: (A) That buyer or renter; (B) a person residing in or intending to reside in that dwelling after it is so sold, rented, or made available; or (C) any person associated with that buyer or renter. - (2) To discriminate against any person in the terms, conditions, or privileges of sale or rental of a dwelling, or in the provision of services or facilities in connection with the dwelling, because of a disability of: (A) That person; (B) a person residing in or intending to reside in that dwelling after it is so sold, rented, or made available; or (C) any person associated with that person. - 32
+(d) To represent to any person because of race, color, religion, sex, age, sexual orientation, gender identity, blindness, disability, familial status, ancestry or national origin that any dwelling is not available for inspection, sale or rental when the dwelling is in fact available;

+(e) For profit, to induce or attempt to induce any person to sell or rent any dwelling by representations regarding the entry or prospective entry into the neighborhood of a person or persons of a particular race, color, religion, sex, blindness, disability, familial status, ancestry or national origin; or

+(f) (1) To discriminate in the sale or rental, or to otherwise make unavailable or deny, a dwelling to any buyer or renter because of a disability of: (A) That buyer or renter; (B) a person residing in or intending to reside in that dwelling after it is so sold, rented or made available; or (C) any person associated with that buyer or renter.

+(2) To discriminate against any person in the terms, conditions or privileges of sale or rental of a dwelling, or in the provision of services or facilities in connection with the dwelling, because of a disability of: (A) That person; (B) a person residing in or intending to reside in that dwelling after it is so sold, rented or made available; or (C) any person associated with that person.

-(3) For purposes of this subdivision, discrimination includes:
+31 (3) For purposes of this subdivision, discrimination includes: